sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ----
     ✓: Deal 1 Might and the foe attacks you
     ----
-    ✔: Roll melee Might and the foe attacks you
+    ✔: Reveal Might and the foe attacks you
     ----
-    ✔✔: Roll melee Might and choose
+    ✔✔: Reveal Might and choose

 **Details**: On a ✔✔✔, you can choose one:
  * Avoid the foe's attack
- * Add an extra Might calculation to your attack
+ * Add your attack Might

  The foe's attack can be any GM move made directly with that NPC or monster.

  Some attacks may have additional effects depending on the triggering action, the circumstances, or the weapons involved

  Without a melee weapon, a character deals 1 Might.

 # Volley